It’s not a daunting task at all. Learn how to file your income taxes in Portugal and learn more about the legal system!

 First up, we have the Non-Habitual Residents!
 Those benefiting from this regime qualify for a flat rate of 20% on foreign income for up to ten years.
 We highly recommend knowing more about this regime if you’re an expat thinking of moving to Portugal.
 Keep reading to learn our explanation of it.

-Other than that, individuals whose annual income falls below the minimum threshold the government sets may be exempt from income tax.
-However, remember that this threshold can be a bit of a moving target, and the Portuguese Tax Authority’s got the final say.
+Other than that, individuals whose annual income falls below the minimum threshold the government sets may be exempt from personal income tax.
+However, remember that this threshold can be a bit of a moving target, and the Portuguese Tax Authority has the final say.

 Lastly, diplomatic staff and employees of foreign governments stationed in Portugal may be exempt from income tax on their official salaries.

-Stay well-informed and follow all legal protocols to keep enjoying a beautiful life in Portugal!
+Stay well-informed and follow all protocols to keep enjoying a beautiful life in Portugal!

 get-income-tax-help-from-viveurope